Home My Council Performance Performance Dashboard – April – October 2025

 2025/26 Progressing Together Annual Plan Objectives

-• Progress Overview: The existing contract with Millbrook Healthcare runs until the end of March 2027.
+- Progress Overview: As previously reported, the existing contract with Millbrook Healthcare runs until the end of March 2027.
 This contract has the option to extend beyond the initial term by up to a further three years in total.This contract is agreed by three Councils, Reigate and Banstead BC, Tandridge DC and Mole Valley DC and discussions are being had to consider views on future provision.

 “Consider all options for the future delivery of the grounds maintenance contract from the end of the extended contract period”